 A well-structured budget helps you anticipate expenses and manage cash flow more effectively.
 Follow these steps to create and stick to a budget:

-• Estimate Monthly Expenses: Include fixed costs such as mortgage payments, property taxes, insurance, and utilities.
+- Estimate Monthly Expenses: Include fixed costs such as mortgage payments, property taxes, insurance, and utilities.
 Also, account for variable costs like repairs, maintenance, and property management fees.
+If you are renting a warehouse to keep inventory for your business, consider the monthly rent and any additional fees associated with it, and Implement a warehouse managing system that can help optimize your storage costs.

 3. Track Income and Expenses Regularly